macie-k/remove-ghost-followers/README.md

 ---

-If this program will get any attention I will work on minimizing the API
+If this program gets any attention I will work on minimizing the API